 \textbf{Neighborhood constraint.} The similarity matrix $\mathcal{S}_{\mathbf{S}_i}$ effectively convey the geometric information with moderate receptive field size.
 Following~\cite{lu2021hregnet}, we incorporate additional geometric context, called neighborhood constraint, to handle challenging cases.
 As described in \Eq{partition}, each point $\mathbf{x}\in\mathbf{X}$ are assigned to the closest super point.
 For each super point $\mathbf{x}'_i\in\mathbf{X}'$, we aggregate the neighbor features of points within the partition $\mathbf{G}_i$ using max pooling and denote the aggregated features as \textit{neighbor feature} ,$\mathbf{\bar{F}}_{\mathbf{G}_i}$.
 Now we calculate another similarity matrix $\mathcal{N}_{\mathbf{S}_i} = \mathbf{\bar{F}}^{T}_{\mathbf{S}_i} \mathbf{\bar{F}}_{\mathbf{Y}}$, called \textit{neighbor similarity matrix}.
 The final similarity matrix is defined as addition of two similarity matrices augmented with additional row and column for slack entries to handle unmatched super points as suggested in~\cite{yu2021cofinet,sarlin2020superglue}:

-We then utilize Sinkhorn algorithm~\cite{sinkhorn1967concerning} to solve optimal transport problem on $\mathcal{Z}_{\mathbf{S}_i}$ and obtain $\mathcal{\bar{Z}}_{\mathbf{S}_i}$.
+We then utilize Sinkhorn algorithm~\citep{sinkhorn1967concerning} to solve optimal transport problem on $\mathcal{Z}_{\mathbf{S}_i}$ and obtain $\mathcal{\bar{Z}}_{\mathbf{S}_i}$.
 Each entry $(i,j)$ in $\mathcal{\bar{Z}}_{\mathbf{S}_i}$ indicates normalized probability whether $(i,j)$ correspondence is a true correspondence.
 By thresholding $\mathcal{\bar{Z}}_{\mathbf{S}_i}$ by predefined value $\tau_{\mathcal{Z}}$, we obtain the set of predicted super point correspondences, $\mathcal{C}'$, and they passed to the final point matching module to point correspondences, $\mathcal{C}$.

-\textbf{Structured matching.} We use spatial compatibility~\cite{bai2021pointdsc,lee2021deephough} to further reject the outlier correspondences.
+\textbf{Structured matching.} We use spatial compatibility~\citep{bai2021pointdsc,lee2021deephough} to further reject the outlier correspondences.
 It considers two correspondences $\left(p_{i}, q_{i}\right)$ and $\left(p_{j}, q_{j}\right)$ are likely to be inliers if their spatial distance $\left|d\left(p_{i}, p_{j}\right)-d\left(q_{i}, q_{j}\right)\right|$ is smaller than predefined threshold.
-Extending this concept, for each correspondence, we compute the compatibility score with respect to the number of their compatible correspondences in whole correspondences set.
+Extending this concept, for each correspondence, we compute the compatibility score with respect to the number of their compatible correspondences in the whole correspondence set.
 For example, whole correspondences set is $\{c1, c2, c3\}$ and compatibility score of $c1$ will be 2 when $c2$ and $c3$ satisfy spatial compatibility with $c1$.
-With the compatibility score, we consider correspondences with low score as outliers and filter out them.
-In our hierarchical framework, we apply this strategy to our super point matching module and point matching module to extract only reliable correspondences pairs.
-Furthermore, KNN search is used to guarantee as many inliers as possible for initial correspondences set.
+With the compatibility score, we consider correspondences with a low score as outliers and filter out them.
+In our hierarchical framework, we apply this strategy to our super point matching module and point matching module to extract only reliable correspondence pairs.
+Furthermore, KNN search is used to guarantee as many inliers as possible for the initial correspondence set.
 For more details about the structured matching, please refer to Appendix.